goldentroll/learn-javascript/project-javascript-b1-variables/README.md

 # Project JavaScript B1 Variables

-To code this project you need to know: Create a Variable: var , Create a Variable: let
+To code this project you need to know how to:
+Create a Variable: let
 , Create a Variable: const
 , Mathematical Assignment Operators
 , The Increment and Decrement Operator